Dakota State University students walking around campus

 Compensation

-The assistantship will provide full tuition benefits and a $22,000 stipend through the academic year.
-The assistantship will be renewed annually for a total of three years while the student completes their doctoral requirements in computer science.
-The appointed GRA will work with skilled mentors including Dr. Peng Guo and Dr. Varghese Vaidyan.
+The assistantship will provide full tuition benefits and tuition coverage.
+The annual stipend is $22,000 spread over 12 months throughout the academic year.
+The assistantship may be renewed annually for a total of three years while the student completes their doctoral requirements in computer science or related program at Dakota State University.
+The assistantship renewal is dependent on "satisfactory academic progress and work performance."
+The appointed GRA will work with skilled mentors, including Dr. Mariam Gado.

 Application